RamyNaiem/Uni-Work/README.md

 ## Contact

 Feel free to reach out to me if you have any questions or if you're interested in collaborating on a project.
-You can contact me via email at <a href="mailto:ramy100@hotmail.ch">ramy100@hotmail.ch</a>.
+You can contact me via email at [ramy100@hotmail.ch](mailto:ramy100@hotmail.ch).

 Thank you for visiting my repository!
 ```